Jhealy33/Module05/README.md

 - Create the styling for the site
 - Create the nessesary pages for thee site
 - Create any required JS scripts
+# License
+- This repository will be using the MIT License